dimagi/commcare-cloud/hosting_docs/source/installation/migration/1-migrating-project.rst

 * Transfer these two files to the new environment.

 .. note::
   If you are not able to use your own domain for a test run and would like dump data for a test domain for practising or testing, please contact us via https://forum.dimagi.com/c/developers/ with subject "Request for test domain dump data for migration testing" and mention this page.
-A dimagi developer will provide you above data for any test/QA domains from https://staging.commcarehq.org.
+A dimagi developer will provide you above data for any test/QA domains (casesearch, ccqa, dataregistry, qateam, ben-test, qa-erm-v1-downstream1) from https://staging.commcarehq.org.

 3. Prepare the new environment to be populated